YashMarmat/django-ecommerce-bookstore/README.md

 * now inside this registration folder create template file and name it --> login.html

-Now update the login.html file by the code present here --> link
+Now update the login.html file from <a href="https://github.com/YashMarmat/django-ecommece-bookstore/blob/master/templates/registration/login.html">here</a>

 ok, a little more work on logins, by default django doesnt know where to send the user after they log in and after they log out.
 So we need to use the url reference name (created in urls.py file of books app).
 So, i want that after the user logs in and logs out that user should be sent to the home page or the very first page of our website and the url working working on that page was 'list'.
 Remember those empty quotation marks?  see below: